 Containing the cost of housing development is a critical issue in Minnesota.
-In 2019, about 536,000 Minnesota households were cost burdened by spending more than 30 percent of their income on housing.
-If we are to address the need for housing that is affordable, we must build and preserve as many affordable units as possible with the limited resources available, which requires us to be cost conscious.
+In 2019, about 536,000 Minnesota households were cost burdened by spending more than 30 percent of their income on housing.1 If we are to address the severe shortage of housing that is affordable, we must build and preserve as many affordable units as possible with the limited resources available, which requires us to be cost conscious.
 However, cost containment requires tradeoffs and a balanced approach.